Skip to main content

 Frequently Asked Questions

-Minutescape is a survival simulation game.
+Minutescape is a survival simulation game with science fiction theme.

 Minutescape is available on PC, Mac OS, Windows and Linux.